 Please note: if you choose to use the "No Index" meta tag method, please be aware that it should not be combined with the robots.txt file method.
 Search engines need to begin crawling the page in order to see the "No Index" meta tag and the robots.txt file prevents crawling altogether.

 A "no index" meta tag is a string of code entered into the head section of a page's HTML that tells search engines not to index the page.
-This method can only be used for landing pages and website pages, not blog posts.

 If you want to block files in your HubSpot file manager (e.g., a PDF document) from being indexed by search engines, you must select a connected subdomain for the file(s) and use the file URL to block web crawlers.